Colorectal Tumors in Adolescents and Young Adults

 Gardner syndrome

-The associated extraintestinal tumors include desmoid cysts, cysts of the mandible, fibromas, osteomas, and hypertrophy of the retinal pigmented epithelium.
-[21] Bone tumors are most common (80%), followed by inclusion cysts (35%) and desmoid tumors (18%).
-[12] The syndrome is inherited in an autosomal dominant pattern.
+Gardner syndrome, which was first described by EJ Gardner and FE Stephens in 1950, is considered a phenotypic variant of FAP in which the adenomatous polyposis is accompanied by extracolonic tumors.
+[24, 25] The associated extracolonic tumors include desmoid cysts, cysts of the mandible, fibromas, osteomas, and hypertrophy of the retinal pigmented epithelium.
+Bone tumors are most common (80%), followed by inclusion cysts (35%) and desmoid tumors (18%).
 Osteomas are most frequently found in the skull and facial bones.
 Abnormal dentition is common.
-[10] Periampullary malignancies may develop during the third or fourth decades of life at rates much higher than in the general population.
-[12]
+Periampullary malignancies may develop during the third or fourth decades of life at rates much higher than in the general population.
+[25]

 Treatment is challenging.
 When these tumors are small and well defined, excision is feasible with a recurrence rate of 10%; however, some are not identified until they become unresectable.
-Desmoids that involve the small bowel mesentery should be treated according to their symptoms and growth rate.
+Desmoids that involve the small bowel mesentery should be treated according to the symptoms they case, and their growth rate.
 Sulindac, tamoxifen, or vinblastine and methotrexate are adequate for slow-growing, mildly symptomatic tumors.
 Aggressive tumors require high-dose tamoxifen, or antisarcoma chemotherapy (doxorubicin and dacarbazine), and possibly radiation therapy.
-[24, 25]
+[28]

 Turcot syndrome

 Hamilton et al found that families with Turcot syndrome have mutations in APC or HNPCC genes.
-[26] The type of brain tumor correlates with the mutations: medulloblastomas in APC -related mutations and microsatellite instability in families with glioblastoma multiforme.
-[10] In patients with a strong family history, begin diagnostic investigation during the second decade of life and continue annually.
+[31] The type of brain tumor correlates with the mutations: medulloblastomas in APC-related mutations and microsatellite instability in families with glioblastoma multiforme.
+[18] In patients with a strong family history, diagnostic investigation should begin during the second decade of life and continue annually.

 Cronkhite-Canada syndrome

 Cronkhite-Canada syndrome is a variant of juvenile polyposis in which the GI polyps are associated with skin hyperpigmentation, alopecia, and nail changes.
 Hair loss and skin and nail changes may be evident long before GI symptoms appear.
-The hamartomatous polyps appear in the stomach and colon.
+The hamartomatous polyps generally involve the entire gastrointestinal tract except for the esophagus; histologically they reveal pseudopolypoid-inflammatory changes.
 Chronic diarrhea results in malabsorption, hypovitaminosis, hypoproteinemia, and fluid and electrolyte imbalance.
 Because patients with Cronkhite-Canada syndrome may develop colonic malignancy, close follow-up is recommended.
+[32]

 Bloom syndrome

-Cowden syndrome is an autosomal dominant transmitted disease with hamartomas of all 3 embryonal layers.
-Facial trichilemmomas, oral papillomas, multinodular goiter, and GI polyps with occasional GI cancer may also be found in patients with this syndrome.
+Cowden syndrome is characterized by hamartomatous neoplasms of the skin and mucosa (eg, facial trichilemmomas, oral papillomas), bones, central nervous system, eyes, and genitourinary tract.
+Multinodular goiter, and GI polyps with occasional GI cancer may also occur.
 Fibrocystic breast disease and esophageal glycogenic acanthosis have been described.
-[25] These patients have a higher risk of breast and thyroid cancer.
-Germline mutations have been identified in the PTEN gene.
+[37] These patients have a higher risk of breast and thyroid cancer.
 Lhermitte-Duclos disease is a variant of Cowden syndrome associated with cerebellar hamartomatous overgrowth.

-Treatment is directed toward alleviating symptoms of pain, bleeding, or obstruction.
+Treatment is directed toward alleviating pain, bleeding, or obstruction.
 Polyps should be removed when symptomatic, and screening to detect subsequent development of more polyps is warranted.

-This syndrome includes developmental abnormalities, microcephaly, and juvenile polyposis.
-It is a rare disease that occurs in males.
-No cancer has been reported in these patients.
+Bannayan-Riley-Ruvalcaba syndrome includes developmental abnormalities, macrocephaly, and juvenile polyposis.
+No cancer predisposition has been reported in these patients.
 The polyps are removed when symptomatic, and family screening is advised.

 Telangiectases are usually present on the lips, oral and nasopharyngeal membranes, tongue, and perlingual areas.
 They also occur in the colon but are more common in the stomach and small bowel, where they tend to cause significant bleeding.
 [39]